ttrrnn/linux-practice/README.md

 A place for me to dump Linux things while I study

 ## Linux Cheat Sheet
-Linux commands and sheel scripting
+Linux commands and shell scripting

 ### Introduction to Linux